Legion (video game): Campaigns

 Legion Gold comes with eight campaign maps (including tutorial), each of which has three difficulty levels and options for historical and non-historical gameplay settings.
 The maps are generally well-researched and correspond closely to historical geography in the names of tribes and locations of cities.

 Development

 Legion was announced on July 30, 2001.
-The development release of Legion Gold was in 2002.
+The release of Legion was on June 4, 2002.
 An iPad version was released on December 31, 2012.

 Reception

 Legion Gold got a 6.9 on Gamezone, an 8 on Gamevortex and a 7.5 on the Entertainment Depot, amongst others.

+The game sold over 100,000 copies.